 Log into your account for member options or

-BECOME A MEMBER TODAY!
+BECOME A MEMBER TODAY

 Watch for information about the awards dinner the evening of Sept 19th

 The 2025 Annual USTA conference is a wonderful opportunity for professional development, lesson plan ideas, networking, and inspiration, and so much more.
-Keynote speaker TBA!
+Keynote speaker Dr. Gary Nielson!
 In addition to the keynote, there will be 13 different themed strands throughout the day and 3 different breakout session for each to help you with your teaching curriculum with ideas, demos, lessons, etc. We hope you can join us for a great day that will help you and your students better appreciate science and science education.
 Teacher Awards will be given at the start of the conference before the Keynote.

 Refund: full refund until August 19, 2025 for Teachers.
 Vendors please see specific info on registration.